This past weekend, a young woman asked me, “Do I really need to send a thank you note after my interview?”

 If you met with several people, send them personalized emails.
 You can reuse some core elements, but customize them based on your conversations.
 (Which means you should take notes during the interviews so you can remember who said what.)

-The playing field for high quality jobs is very competitive.
-On average, 100 people apply for each open position.
+The playing field for high-quality jobs is very competitive.
+On average, 100 people apply for each open position according to ERE.
 Hiring managers want to hire people who are eager to have the job offer.
 So communicate your excitement about the job through your email follow up — and make it prompt.
 In my opinion, you should follow up via email the same day under all circumstances.

 If you aren’t clear in your intent and desires, you can be certain someone else will be — and they’ll get the job instead of you.